wp-plugins/content-aware-sidebars/readme.txt

 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Main Sidebar`

 == Changelog ==

+= 1.3.3 =

+* Added: html placeholder in search field
+* Added: items already displayed in edit page moved to top and checked when found in search
+* Fixed: private and scheduled singulars included in search results
+* Fixed: search results displayed in ascending order

 = 1.3.2 =